Do you remember 1967, when the infamous “Summer of Love” in San Francisco

-That was the year my mother took me to Puerto de la Cruz on the island of Tenerife, Canary Islands for the March school break.
+That was the year my mother took me to Puerto de la Cruz on the island of Tenerife, in the Canary Islands for the March school break.
 We were living in Germany then and travelled extensively.
-I was twelve, “going on 20″.
+I was twelve, “going on 20”.

 These islands were formed from volcanic rock and have some fascinating vistas.
 Unfortunately, my personal photos didn’t capture much of that, but you can see more details here.